wso2/docs-is/en/docs/learn/querying-saml-assertions.md

     ![assertion-samlid](../assets/img/tutorials/assertion-samlid.png)

-    2. Open the repository source code you cloned from GitHub using an IDE and navigate to `<CLIENT_HOME>/src/test/java/org/wso2/carbon/identity/query/saml/test` directory.
+    2. Navigate to `<CLIENT_HOME>/src/main/java/org/wso2/carbon/identity/saml/query/profile/test` directory.

     3. Open the `SAMLAssertionIDRequestClient.java` class and assign the `AssertionID` that you copied from the assertion to the `ASSERTION_ID` variable.